Oracle Licensing

 • “Soft partitioning” (e.g., VMware/Hyper‑V) requires licensing entire physical servers or clusters.

-• “Hard partitioning” (e.g., Oracle VM, IBM LPAR) allows licensing a subset of cores, reducing cost.
+• “Hard partitioning” (e.g., Oracle VM, IBM LPAR) allows for licensing a subset of cores, thereby reducing costs.

-• Audits often expose compliance gaps in VMware, so proactive strategies are vital.
+• Audits often reveal compliance gaps in VMware, making proactive strategies vital.

 • Actionable steps (isolation, proper configs, contracts) can mitigate multi-million-dollar exposures.